collardeau/miel/README.md

 var syntax= 'miel';
 var language = 'javaScript';
 ```
-### Conclusion
+## Conclusion
-Don't get bogged down counting and moving brackets, or letting var keywords clutter your view; so you can better focus on the task at hand!
+Don't get bogged down counting and moving brackets, and you can better focus on the task at hand!